Representing Yourself in Court

 - Free or Reduced Fee Legal Aid - Resources on how to get free or reduced cost legal aid in Cook County.

-- Where to Go for Legal Assistance Providers - Selection of links to legal aid providers in Chicago, suburban and downstate areas compiled by the Illinois Attorney General’s office.
+- Legal Assistance Referrals - Selection of links to legal aid providers in Chicago, suburban and downstate areas compiled by the Illinois Attorney General’s office.

 - Legal Self Help Centers - Legal self-help center staff can help you find useful information on your legal problem, but cannot provide legal advice.
 Links to agencies in counties outside of Cook.

 If you believe you need the professional legal assistance of an attorney and want to hire an attorney, there are services to help you find legal representation.
-The following is a selected list of bar association lawyer referral services.
-The bar association will match the caller with an attorney working in caller’s particular area of interest.
+The following is a selected list of lawyer referral services and directories.
+The bar association referral services will match the caller with an attorney working in caller’s particular area of interest.
 Generally, the initial meeting involves a minimal cost to cover the administrative costs of the referral service.
 Before the meeting, check with the lawyer if there is any fee for their time/service.
 During or after your initial consultation, the lawyer will discuss the legal fees required to handle your matter.
 With these services there is generally no obligation on your part or the lawyer's to go beyond the first initial telephone contact or meeting.

 - Southwest Bar Association of Chicago (708) 371-4930